19hours/sg-statutes/Acts/Employment Act.md

 [21/84; 32/2008]

-(2) [Deleted by Act 32 of 2008]
+(2) [Deleted byAct 32 of 2008]

 (3) Notwithstanding subsection (1) —

-(a) an employer and his employees or a trade union representing his employees may negotiate for and agree to terms of service relating to leave more favourable than those contained in sections 43 and 89; and
+(a) an employer and his employees or a trade union representing his employees may negotiate for and agree to terms of service relating to leave more favourable than those contained in section 43; and

-(b) it shall not be an offence for an employer to grant to his employees terms of service relating to leave more favourable than those contained in sections 43 and 89.
+(b) it shall not be an offence for an employer to grant to his employees terms of service relating to leave more favourable than those contained in section 43.

 [36/95; 32/2008]

+[4/2010 wef 05/02/2010]

 ## PART V